Afischbacher/Nhl.Api/Nhl.Api/README.md

 ##### Summary

-Returns all the NHL time on ice player game center statistics for a specific player for a specific season including even time on ice, overtime time on ice, over time on ice per over time game time on ice per game and more
+Returns all the NHL time-on-ice player game center statistics for players matching the provided filter expression for a specified season, including even-strength time on ice, overtime time on ice, time on ice per game, and more

 ##### Returns

-Returns all the NHL player game center statistics for a specific player for a specific season including face off percentage, points per game, overtime goals, short handed points , power play points, shooting percentage, shots, time on ice per game and more
+Returns all the NHL time-on-ice player game center statistics for players matching the filter expression for the specified season.

 ##### Parameters